webspec-framework/webspec/README.md

 ## Repo Structure

 - `model`: Browser Model and Web Invariants
+  - The proofs of our proposed changes to the Web platform are provided in the `{Host,CSP,TT,SW}Invariant.v` files
 - `compiler`: Compiler from Coq to SMT-LIB

 ## Running WebSpec